creek-service/creek-platform/metadata/README.md

 ## Resource Descriptors

 Resource descriptors define the resources a component uses in its [inputs](#inputs), [internals](#internals) and [outputs](#outputs).
-There are corresponding `ComponentInput`, `ComponentInternal` and `ComponentOutput` marker interfaces, respectively.
+There are corresponding `ComponentInput`, `ComponentInternal` and `ComponentOutput` interfaces, respectively.

-Authors of creek services are not expected to implement the above marker interfaces.
-Creek extensions, (such as [creek-kafka][1]), expose their own interfaces, which extend these marker interfaces, and which can be used to define a resource the component uses, e.g. a Kafka Topic.
+Authors of creek services are not expected to implement the above interfaces.
+Creek extensions, (such as [creek-kafka][1]), expose their own interfaces, which extend these interfaces, and which can be used to define a resource the component uses, e.g. a Kafka Topic.

 > ### NOTE